Router secure guide

 When you change your Wi-Fi password it will block every device connected to it.
 This makes sure that any unwanted visitors get evicted and you then have full control over which devices (and people) are allowed access.
 Furthermore, we recommend going one step further and changing your Wi-fi password on a regular basis.
 This is a very efficient and easy way of increasing your router’s security.

 If you haven’t changed the password used to access the control panel of your router, you should do this as well.
 This is the password that you use to access your router’s settings.
 The reason this is so important is that you share this password with every router of the same model as yours.
 So, anyone can find the default password and username with a quick Google search.
-However, some routers that are supplied direct from your ISP may have unique admin passwords, but changing it is still an extra level of protection.
+However, some routers that are supplied direct by your ISP may have unique admin passwords, but changing it is still an extra level of protection.

-With access to the control panel of your router, a hacker can achieve a frightening amount, from disconnecting you from your own Wi-Fi to using your broadband connection or even changing your routers firewall security setting.
+With access to the control panel of your router, a hacker can achieve a frightening amount, from disconnecting you from your own Wi-Fi to using your broadband connection or even changing your router's firewall security setting.
 If you need some pointers, you can find a guide on how to access your router’s control panel on Networks Hardware.

 The software in your router is called ‘firmware’.
 Essentially, firmware controls the router’s functions and is responsible for the security of your network, ensuring that no devices without passwords gain access.